developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Intent flags must be specified as a hexadecimal value with the appropriate bits set for any flag or flags desired.
 Consult the Android documentation to translate intent flag names, when needed, into their appropriate hexadecimal values.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent MIME Type
+### Action Add Mapping Behavior Type Send Intent MIME Type

 This Managed Configuration allows an Administrator using an EMM to specify a Multipurpose Internet Mail Extensions (MIME) type to use when processing the intent data and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Data URI** is specified.

 Normally the type would be inferred from the data itself.
 Setting a MIME type explicitly, by using this Managed Configuration disables automatic type detection and and forces handling according to the specified type.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Name
+### Action Add Mapping Behavior Type Send Intent Extra Name

 This Managed Configuration allows an Administrator using an EMM to specify the name of a single extra named string value to be attached to the intent to be sent.

 Android allows a collection of extra named values, of various types, to be attached to an intent.
 This Managed Configuration enables exactly one value whose data type must be string to be specified.
 When a name is specified, the additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Value** MUST also be specified to provide the corresponding value to be attached for the string extra identified by the specified name.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Value
+### Action Add Mapping Behavior Type Send Intent Extra Value

 This Managed Configuration allows an Administrator using an EMM to specify the value of a single extra named string value to be attached to the intent to be sent and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Extra Name** is specified.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Launch Application Name
+### Action Add Mapping Behavior Type Launch Application Name

 This Managed Configuration allows an Administrator using an EMM to specify the "friendly name" of an application to be launched when the value ***Launch Application*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.